 Stretches are required to improve flexibility and improve the tone of the muscle.
-Each stretch needs to be held for 15-30 seconds.
-Do not hold your breath when stretching, try to take deep breaths on each stretch.
+Each stretch needs to be held for 15-30 seconds each.
+Do not hold breath when stretching, try to take deep breaths on each stretch.
 It should not cause pain, if pain presents please stop the stretch at once.
-There are many stretches which can be done but these 5 stretches target specific muscles which help maintain flexibility and prevent aches and pains after prolonged online meetings and working in the kitchen during a prolonged period at home.
+There are many stretches which can be done but these 5 stretches target specific muscles which help maintain flexibility and prevent aches and pains after prolonged online meetings and working in kitchen during a prolonged period at home.

 Piriformis stretch lying down

 Lie on the back with both knees bent.
-Pull the left knee up to the chest, grasp the knee with the right hand and pull it towards the right shoulder and hold the stretch for 10-15 secs.
+Pull the left knee up to the chest, grasp the knee with right hand and pull it towards the right shoulder and hold stretch for 10-15 secs.
 Repeat for each side – this stretch targets the piriformis muscle which gets very tight after prolonged sitting and can cause pain to the back.

 Sit on the floor with both legs out straight, extend your arms and reach forward as much as possible without bending the knee.
 Pain should not be felt in this stretch.
-Hamstring tightness is one of the leading causes of back pain and prolonged sitting and standing cause its tightness.
+Hamstring tightness is one of the leading causes of back pain and prolonged sitting and standing causes its tightness.

 Calf stretch (Heel drop stretch)

 Stand with the balls of your feet on the edge of the step.
-Drop one leg hanging free, while the other heel to be dropped down with the knee straight thus stretching the calf.
+Drop one leg hanging free, while the other heel to be dropped down with knee straight thus stretching the calf.
 This has to be held for 15-30 seconds.
-Another similar stretch is with the knee bent and dropping the heel, this targets the soleus muscle of the calf.
+Another similar stretch is with knee bent and drop the heel, this targets the soleus muscle of the calf.
 This stretch targets the calf muscles, which when it becomes very tight can cause foot pain and heel pain.